© Crown copyright 2021

 If they don’t have any identification

-They should speak to a member of staff in the jobcentre or call the service centre, tell them that they have no identification but want to claim Universal Credit, we have processes in place to enable a claim to be made.
+They should call the Universal Credit helpline, tell them that they have no identification but want to claim Universal Credit, we have processes in place to enable a claim to be made.

 Having a representative

 We call someone who deals with information on a claimant’s behalf, a ‘representative’.
 A representative is different to someone being appointed to act – it is not a legally based appointment.